 The easiest way to insulate your hose bib is by attaching an insulated bib cover to each outdoor fixture.
 These covers typically have a dome shape and snugly fit over the exterior faucets.
 They’re constructed from thick foam, which does a great job of keeping out the cold.

-During winterization, our expert also advises looking around their attic and any crawl spaces for any visible signs of air leaks.
+During winterization, our expert also advises looking around their attic and any crawl spaces for any visible signs of air leaks or heat loss.

 If you find that one area of your home is freezing year after year, our expert recommends contacting a contractor to conduct a proper inspection for significant air leaks.